gamkedo-la/vam-empire/.gdignore/DesignDoc/Kyle_Devjournal.md

 1) Draw/Design the general look of the ship.
 2) Determine where things like Hardpoints (Weapons/Mining Lasers/etc..) will go
 3) Decide the class "Small, Medium, Large" of the hardpoints (so weapon's can be designed to fit based on these designations)
-4) Design the ship in Godot as a single scene, using [TBD Naming Conventions](#TBD_Nmaing_Conventions) for things like Point2Ds that will designate where the hardpoints are on the ship.
+4) Design the ship in Godot as a single scene, using [Ship Scene Template](#ship-scene-template) naming conventions for things like Position2Ds that will designate where the hardpoints are on the ship.
 5) Decide stock (pre-upgrade module) ship variables for things like flight variables, hull strength, shield strength etc..
 6) Test the ship out with existing modules and parts
 7) The inventory and equipment management screens in game should also be designed in a way, that the UI will automatically build a character sheet style layout for the player to drop on weapons and modules.
 Thinking Diablo/ARPG style character sheet for this.

-###Character Sheet Example
+### Character Sheet Example

 ![Diablo Character Sheet](https://external-content.duckduckgo.com/iu/?u=http%3A%2F%2Fmedia.blizzard.com%2Fd3%2Fmedia%2Fscreenshots%2Fguide%2Fglobal%2Finventory%2Foverview-thumb.jpg&f=1&nofb=1)